 Upon return to “civilization” he embraced socialism as a more humane approach to governance.

 His convictions even led him to fight in the Spanish civil war.
-There, while wallowing in the trenches with his fellow partisans, he encountered the full spectrum of leftist thought, but soon came to the conclusion that any political ideology, no matter how well intended, can be twisted into the service of a totalitarian state.
+There, while wallowing in the trenches with his fellow partisans, Orwell encountered the full spectrum of leftist thought.
+He soon came to the conclusion that any political ideology, no matter how well intended, can be twisted into the service of a totalitarian state.
 From that point on he directed almost all of his vitriol against communism, particularly the excesses of Stalinism.

 Having experienced ideologically driven distortions from both sides of the divide, Orwell would surely have agreed with the Buddha about practicing restraint in regard to fundamental precepts.